 Etymology

 The word “unobservant” is formed by the prefix un-, meaning “not,” combined with observant, which comes from the Latin verb observare, meaning “to watch, heed, or notice.”
 “Observant” entered English in the late 14th century and originally referred to someone who obeyed rules or was watchful.
-The negative form, “unobservant,” emerged later to describe those who lack this attentiveness or perception.
-Its evolution underscores the importance placed on careful attention in both social and intellectual contexts.
+The negative form, “unobservant,” developed later to describe people who lack this attentiveness or perception.
+Its history reflects how strongly English values careful attention in both everyday interactions and academic settings.

 Example Sentences